min0k/dutsk/README.md

-In Progress..

-Mindwrite is a CRUD app with authentication.
+Mindwrite is a React CRUD app with authentication via Auth0